razken-hash/razken-hash/README.md

 ### Hi there 👋

-    🚀 I'm AbdErrazak KENNICHE, a passionate mobile developer hailing from Algeria.
-I specialize in SwiftUI for iOS development & harness the power of Flutter for cross-platform solutions.
-When it comes to backend magic, I'm a Java & Spring enthusiast.
-#
-    🚀 I thrive on exploring System Design, Software Architectures, and Design Patterns.
-My GitHub is a playground for innovative projects and a showcase of my journey in the tech world.
-Let's connect, collaborate, and build awesome things together!
+🚀 I'm **AbdErrazak KENNICHE**, a passionate **Full-Stack Web Developer** specialized in **Java & Spring Boot** on the backend and **Angular** on the frontend.
+I build robust, scalable, and elegant web applications from end to end, always focusing on clean architecture, performance, and maintainability.

+---

+### 💻 What I Do
+- **Backend:** Java, Spring Boot, REST APIs, Microservices
+- **Frontend:** Angular, TypeScript, Responsive UI development
+- **Architecture:** System Design, Software Architecture, Design Patterns
+- **Mobile:** Cross-platform app development using **Flutter**

+---

+### 🌟 About Me
+I thrive on designing efficient systems, exploring advanced architectural concepts, and turning ideas into high-quality software.
+My GitHub is my creative space—showcasing real-world projects, experiments, and my continuous growth as an engineer.

+Let’s connect, collaborate, and build awesome things together! 🚀

 ## 🌐 Socials: